“Should I go to grad school?”

 Here are five good reasons to go to grad school.
 If any of these are on your list, you’re in great shape!

-1. A graduate degree is necessary for your desired professional field
+1. A graduate degree is necessary for your desired profession

-3. A graduate degree may increase your professional options and prospects
+3. A graduate degree improves your professional options and prospects

-4. A graduate degree may nurture your intellectual curiosity and spark passion
+4. You want to nurture your intellectual curiosity and discover your passion